PyconUK/2017.pyconuk.org/pages/index.md

 * The conference runs from 9am to 6.30pm each day.
 * Registration on each day opens at 8am but will be available throughout the day.
+* if you're attending Picademy you need not register with the conference unless you're _also_ attending the conference proper, in which case, please do.
 * If you would rather not be in people's photographs, please pick up a **yellow** lanyard when you register.

 ### During the day

 * View the [Schedule of talks](/schedule/).
+* During the Saturday lunchtime slots, there will be a Poster Session outside the dining hall.
+Please stop by and talk to the people displaying.
 * There's a Lightning Talk session at the end of each day.
   We particularly encourage first-time speakers to submit a talk.
 * [Monday](/schedule/#monday) is a day for [Sprints](/sessions/workshops/sprint/): a chance to collaborate on